Chessfull/SampleECommerceSite/README.md

 This is a web project focusing on sample e-commerce view built with **pure** **JavaScript** and **CSS**.

-Let's dive a little deeper together with keywords 🚀
+Let's dive a little deeper together with keywords 🚀 You can fetch my project if you need these structures below ❤️

 User part -> Users can filter products, adding products to cart and then able to view cart products and counts as modal.